tengssh/fortran_introduction/README.md

   end program string
   ```
 - Dynamic string
-  - The length of allocatable string can be varied during the program runtime. (see [ref.](https://fortranwiki.org/fortran/files/character_handling_in_Fortran.html))
+  - The length of allocatable string can be varied during the program runtime. (refer to [fortran wiki](https://fortranwiki.org/fortran/files/character_handling_in_Fortran.html))

 ## Operators and flow control
 - arithmetic Operators